h3biomed/scim-examples/README.md

 ## 1Password SCIM Bridge deployment examples

-Here you can find configuration files and best practice instructions for deploying the 1Password SCIM Bridge on various public and private cloud providers.
+Here you can find configuration files and best practice instructions for deploying the 1Password SCIM Bridge on Amazon Web Services, specific to the H3 production environment.

 ### Before Deploying